freedomofpress/securedrop/docs/generate_securedrop_application_key.rst

    |OK to generate|

 #.
-A box will pop up asking you to type a passphrase.
+A box will pop up (twice) asking you to type a passphrase.
 Since the key is
    protected by the encryption on the Tails persistent volume, it is safe to simply click **OK** without entering a passphrase.
 #.
 The software will ask you if you are sure.
 Click **Yes, protection is not